 Untreated Dislocated Jaw Treatment Questions and Answers

 If you have dislocated your jaw and require treatment or more information on what treatments are available to you, read our below Q and A page.
-Request an appointment online at Koala® Center for Sleep & TMJ Disorders today!
+Request an appointment online at Koala® Center For Sleep & TMJ Disorders today!
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 The jaw plays an important function in our everyday lives, and often goes unnoticed unless present with pain or discomfort.
 When a jaw is dislocated, it often hurts to open or close, which makes it difficult to eat, talk and even drink.
 This is an obvious impediment on quality of life and should be addressed as soon as possible.